 1. Illegal Drugs.
-Employees shall not use, possess, manufacture, be under the influence of, or distribute illegal substances identified in Schedules I through V of Section 202 of the Controlled Substance Act (21 U.S.C. § 812), Title 21 C.F.R., or as otherwise defined in Kentucky statutes, or any unauthorized prescription medications, or use or be under the influence of synthetic cannabinoid or other like substance.
-All employees subject to testing under this policy will be tested for the following drugs or classes of drugs, in addition to any others required under DOCJT regulations, if applicable: Cannabinoids; Amphetamines; Opiates; Benzodiazepines; Methadone; Cocaine; Barbiturates; Phencyclidine; Propoxyphene; Oxycodone.
+Employees shall not use, possess, manufacture, or distribute illegal substances identified in Schedules I through V of Section 202 of the Controlled Substance Act (21 U.S.C. § 812), Title 21 C.F.R., or as otherwise defined in Kentucky statutes, or any unauthorized prescription medications.
+Employees will be tested for the following drugs or classes of drugs: Marijuana Metabolites; Cocaine Metabolites; Amphetamines; Opioid Metabolites; and Phencyclidine (PCP).

 - 2. Prescription Drugs.
 The misuse or abuse of prescription drugs is prohibited if it causes a positive test which cannot be medically explained and verified by the Medical Review Officer ("MRO").
 All prescriptions must be properly administered and followed, and issued in the employee's name by a licensed physician. - 3.
 Alcohol.
-Employees shall not use, possess, manufacture, be under the influence of, or distribute alcohol while on duty, while at a work site, or while operating a City or other vehicle or equipment on City business, engage in illegal activity involving alcohol while off duty, or consume alcohol 4 hours prior to a work shift. - 4.
+Employees shall not use, possess, manufacture, or distribute alcohol while on duty, while at a work site, or while operating a City or other vehicle or equipment on City business, engage in illegal activity involving alcohol while off duty, or consume alcohol 4 hours prior to a work shift.
+The use or ingestion of alcohol such that an employee has an alcohol concentration of 0.02 or above during working time is prohibited.
+Alcohol means the consumption of any beverage, mixture, or preparation, including any medication containing alcohol.
+The ingestion of alcohol up to 4 hours before the performance of safety-sensitive functions is prohibited regardless of the resulting alcohol concentration level.
+The ingestion of alcohol for up to 8 hours following an accident by any employee involved in the accident, as noted in this policy, is prohibited unless the employee has already performed a post-accident alcohol test in accordance with this policy. - 4.
 Positive Test.
 The City will be notified of a positive test result.
-A positive test result means a prohibited substance has appeared as a result of a test.
+A positive test result means a prohibited substance has appeared in an employee's urine specimen which meets the thresholds established by the DOT.
+These thresholds are determined by medical experts to be evidence that an illegal substance is in an employee's body and may be located in 49 CFR Part 40, as amended.
+The City will be notified of an alcohol test resulting in 0.02 or more.